aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 The code example given below demonstrates how to build a table which includes heading rows that repeat on subsequent pages.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RepeatRowsOnSubsequentPages.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RepeatRowsOnSubsequentPages.py" >}}

 ## How to Apply Different AutoFit Settings to a Table